-- LinkedIn Groups: Same concept as above.
-LinkedIn groups are very popular and you can almost always find a group specific to your topic.
-Join and sign up for the daily or weekly email digest.
+- Facebook & LinkedIn Groups: Same concept as above.
+Facebook & LinkedIn groups are very popular and you can almost always find a group specific to your topic.
+Join and turn on notifications.
 This will show you what topics are most trending and most difficult for people to answer/address.

 - Use Twitter and Facebook to Ask: Since social media is all about conversations, why not start one by asking people what questions or concerns they have about your topic?
 You will be surprised how much response you get.
 This is also a great way to ensure that after writing your blog post you have a few people who are very likely to go visit your blog.